 Tyr's lawyers are highly experienced class action counsel who have defended class actions brought against some of Canada's largest corporations.
 Tyr also carries on a plaintiff side class action practice making it one of the few litigation firms to represent both defendants and plaintiffs in class proceedings.

-Tyr LLP is filing a lawsuit on behalf of those affected by COVID-19 in Long-term Care and Retirement Homes.
-Have you or a loved one been affected?
+Tyr LLP has filed a lawsuit on behalf of those affected by COVID-19 in Long-term Care and Retirement Homes.

 The list of cases below highlights some of our experience:

 - Acting for Google LLC defending a class action seeking $80 million in damages for negligence and alleged breaches of privacy legislation.
 This case has not yet been certified as a class action.